slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 ### Overview

 The Asana platform needs confirmation from the App Components app that authentication has completed successfully.
-When an app is added to a project, the user adding it is sent to the app's `authenticationUrl`.
+When an app is added to a project, the user adding it is sent to the app's `Authentication URL`.
 The app may perform OAuth with Asana, OAuth with a different app, perform both, or perform none.
 As long as the app confirms the flow was complete, Asana will successfully add the app to the project.
 This will allow requests to be sent to the app's predefined endpoints.

 ### How it works

 Under the hood, we carry this out by listening for a message from the authentication popup window containing the string "success".
-When we make a request to the app's `authenticationUrl`, the browser opens a popup or "child" window and waits for it to respond with "success"  using [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+When we make a request to the app's `Authentication URL`, the browser opens a popup or "child" window and waits for it to respond with "success"  using [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
 The target window for this `postMessage` call should be the opener, accessible via [window.opener](https://developer.mozilla.org/en-US/docs/Web/API/Window/opener).

 Note that for security purposes, the _origin_ of the event (which is added to the event by the browser) needs to match the root of the
-`authenticationUrl` registered to the app.
+`Authentication URL` registered to the app.
 That is, the authentication success message must be initiated from the same origin that receives the authentication request.
 This is different from the `targetOrigin` of the `window.opener.postMessage` call, which must be exactly
 `"https://app.asana.com"`.